bcgsc/abyss/README.md

 	./configure --with-mpi=/usr/lib/openmpi

+While OpenMPI is assumed by default you can switch to LAM/MPI or MPICH
+using:
+        ./configure --enable-mpich   use MPICH (default is to use Open MPI) ./configure --enable-lammpi  use LAM/MPI (default is to use Open MPI)

 ABySS should be built using the sparsehash library to reduce memory usage, although it will build without. sparsehash should be found in `/usr/include` or its location specified to `configure`: